mysociety/alaveteli/doc/manual/docs/glossary.md

     A <strong>Mail Transfer Agent</strong> is the the program which actually sends and receives email.
 Alaveteli sends email on behalf of its users, and processes the <a href="#response" class="glossary__link">responses</a> and replies it receives.
-    All this email goes through the MTA, which is a seperate service on your system.
+    All this email goes through the MTA, which is a separate service on your system.
     <div class="more-info">
       <p>More information:</p>
       <ul>